coste-v/kubernetes_infra_tutorial/Part2.md

 ```

 and watch our dummy-api Pod through K9s :

 ![context](images/part2/dummy-api.png)

-The next thing to do to make our API accessible is to create a Service !
+Now, the next thing to do is to make our API accessible is to create a Service !

 ### b) Create the Service